PracheeAshokMeshram/HR-Dataset-SQL-Analysis/README.md

-HR Employee Database Analysis
+HR Employee Database Analysis:
 This project demonstrates SQL-based Exploratory Data Analysis (EDA) on an HR dataset using MySQL Workbench.
 The goal is to analyze employee records and provide insights into workforce distribution, marital status, and employment status.

-📌 Project Overview
+📌 Project Overview :

 Count total employees.